preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 Exactly what is available can differ depending on how the Tenant is set up and the version of Omnia.

+This page describes featueres available in Omnia 6.13 and earlier.
+For features in Omnia 7.0, see: (link to be added).

 Add-ons
 *********
 Here you can activate, remove or upgrade the Omnia Add-ons.